arvinbobis/arvinbobis/README.md

 -->

 # 💫 About Me:
-I'm currently working at Accenture as a Regional Solution Architect.<br>I'm currently learning more about about The Open Group Architecture Framework.<br>Open to discuss about long term investing.
+I'm currently working at BDO as a Enterprise Architect.<br>I'm currently learning more about about The Open Group Architecture Framework.<br>Open to discuss about long term investing.

 # 💻 Tech Stack: